labgem/microscope-user-doc/docs/content/userpanel/genomecarts.rst

 As mentionned, the content of the cart can be manipulated with the selector.
 See :ref:`here <advanced-selector>` on how to do that.
 This interface allows to easily manipulate cart content.
-For instance, it's very easy to merge two carts: open the interface of a cart, select the cart you want to merge in add it's content in the cart and save.
+For instance, it's easy to merge two carts: open the interface of a cart, select the cart you want to merge in add it's content in the cart and save.